cynthiapinedoh79/Project2js/README.md

 ### 🙏 Acknowledgements

-- Special thanks to the **Code Institute tutor support team** for their consistent guidance and encouragement throughout the development process.
+- I would like to express my sincere gratitude to the **Code Institute support team** (mentor, tutor and Student Care) for their unwavering guidance and encouragement throughout the development of this project.
-- I am especially grateful to my mentor, **Medale Oluwafemi**, for his meaningful advice, constructive feedback, and support.
+- A special thanks to my mentor, Medale Oluwafemi, whose insightful advice, constructive feedback, and continuous support were instrumental to my progress.
-- Appreciation to the **Code Institute tutor community** for their assistance and insights during challenges.
+- Appreciation to the Code Institute Slack community for their valuable assistance and shared insights during moments of challenge.
-- A heartfelt thanks to **Code Institute** for providing an invaluable course that built the foundation for this project.
+- My heartfelt thanks go to **Code Institute** for offering an exceptional course that laid the foundation for this project and significantly advanced my learning journey.
-- I drew inspiration for this project from exploring the many example projects showcased by **Code Institute**, which helped spark ideas and refine my goals.
+- Finally, I was inspired by the diverse and creative example projects showcased by **Code Institute**, which helped shape and refine the vision for my own work.

 ---